krd-consulting/ncn-civi-zoom/README.md

 * Create a JWT app in your zoom account's [zoom market place](https://marketplace.zoom.us/develop/create) page using the instructions given in [the guide](https://marketplace.zoom.us/docs/guides/build/jwt-app).
 * Keep a copy of the **API Key** and **API Secret Key** credentials, you'll need them to enter them into the CiviCRM Zoom settings

-### Signing into CiviCRM and setup custom fields for Zoom
+### Sign into CiviCRM and setup custom fields for Zoom
 Create custom fields against the Event entity (you can select which types of events Zoom fields applicable too or leave blank for all events).
 Also note we would recommend turning off the public setting on the custom field group as you probably dont want the IDs being exposed publicly on information pages.
 The fields needed are